Contact

 Your Options

 1. Understand the new default.
 Auto-renew off no longer means “stop at term end.”
-It means “move to EST at 23% premium.”
+It means “move to EST at roughly 23% premium.”
 If you want services to stop, you must explicitly cancel.

 2. Decide: auto-renew, EST, or cancel.